Inquire

-I'm a luxury wedding photographer based out of South Bend.
 I believe in always having a vase full of fresh flowers, especially during peony season.
 That ending a long day should always be on the patio, with a good book and a glass of rosé.
 And, going to the beach is always a good idea.

-Hi, I'm Katie
+Hi, I'm

 Overwhelmed with all the information out there about wedding stationery?
 In this post, Banter & Charm will breaking down her top 5 tips for dealing with wedding stationery so you can tackle your invitations quickly and focus on checking off the rest of the items on your wedding planning to-do list.